So, what do you feed yourself and these people you care about on a budget, and for optimal health?

 Because the fact is fresh produce is going to become hard to come by in a time of collapse; even in a region of the country known for farming, any produce that comes in is likely to be rationed out to local residents.
 The keyword is "rationed".
 Some of you will have access to fresh produce.
 But a lot of people won't.

 Finally, much of our nation's farmland calls for regular use of pesticides; a lot of that is carried by small airplanes (crop dusters) and dropped from the sky overhead.
 An event such as an EMP (electro magnetic pulse attack) would likely bring the use of small airplanes in many places to a halt.
 Even if a plane works, planes use a lot of fuel.
-Where is that fuel going to come from?

 Several factors exist in a time of collapse that will likely make fresh produce simply hard to come by, at least in the amounts we're accustomed to today.